quinn-p-mchugh/personal-website/docs/how-to-work-with-me.md

 title: "Working With Me"
 #sidebar_label: ""
 slug: working-with-me
-description: "An brief primer on my typical working style, preferences, and expectations, crafted to kickstart discussions on we can work the best together."
+description: "An overview of my typical working style, preferences, and general expectations to help kickstart conversation around how we can best work together."
 #keywords: []
 tags: ["Collaboration", "Leadership", "Management"]
 #image: ""